+The Mayor of Hilltops Council is Cr Brian Ingram.
 The largest town in Hilltops Council is Young.
 The other major urban centres are Boorowa, Murrumburrah and Harden.
-Other towns and localities in the Council include Bendick Murrell, Bribbaree, Frogmore, Galong, Jugiong, Kingsvale, Koorwatha, Maimuru, Milvae, Monteagle, Murringo, Reids Flat, Rugby, Rye Park, Tuddungra, Wirrimah and Wombat.
+Other towns and localities in the Council include Bendick Murrell, Bribbaree, Frogmore, Galong, Jugiong, Kingsvale, Koorwatha, Maimuru, Millvale, Monteagle, Murringo, Reids Flat, Rugby, Rye Park, Thuddungra, Wirrimah and Wombat.

-Queanbeyan Council together with Palerang Council have merged to establish the Queanbeyan-Palerang Regional Council.
+Queanbeyan City Council together with Palerang Council merged in May 2016 to establish the Queanbeyan-Palerang Regional Council.
 The Queanbeyan-Palerang Regional Council Local Government Area is 5,319km2 and is home to about 56,500 residents.
 The Council will consist of 11 councillors when the Local Government elections are held in September 2017.
-Council’s day-to-day operations are overseen by the Interim General Manager who is supported by an Executive team.
+Council’s day-to-day operations are overseen by the General Manager who is supported by an Executive team.
 Council employs about 400 staff who undertake a range of services.

 The Snowy Monaro is a region that is proud of its history.The Region covers 15,162 square kilometres with ten major urban areas, surrounded by rolling plains country and mountain ranges.